 Unfortunately, these lenses were less than perfect.
 The color filters make the image seem fuzzy and affect the color quality of the show.
 Fortunately, a scientist at Polaroid came up with a solution.
 Edwin Land and his team developed polarized lenses that eliminated the color problem and brought us a step closer to VR technology.

 How Polarized 3D Glasses Work

 You’ve probably heard that light can be described as a wave.
 Polarized lenses filter light waves.
 Only the waves that are moving along the correct plane can pass through the lens.
 In modern 3D glasses, one lens filters out horizontal light, the other filters vertical light.

 Directors still record the film using side-by-side lenses, but instead of colored filters, projectors are equipped with polarized filters.
 Each projector has a different polarization – one vertical and one horizontal.
-The combination of projection and glasses makes the VR look real, or at least three-dimensionl.
+The combination of projection and glasses makes the VR look real, or at least three-dimension.

 Making VR Look Real with Stereoscopy

 All of that work to refine stereoscopy helped researchers make VR look real.
 Virtual reality is a fully immersive computer-simulated environment that uses an advanced form of stereoscopy.
 Replacing glasses with headsets blocks ambient light so users only see the simulated environment.
 Some add headphones, motion sensors, and even gesture controls to fully immerse all of the senses in a virtual world.